latex3/luaotfload/README.md

 ## Development versions

 The ongoing development is in branches referring to the dates of the import of the context files.
+Very experimental stuff is in the next-dev branch.

+## Pull requests

+The branches with numbers and dates are normally the newest but have a quite short life.
+If pull request is made against such a branch it gets automatically closed when the branch is closed.
+In general it is therefore better to make pull requests against the dev or next-dev branch.

 ## Support
 [![GitHub issues](https://img.shields.io/badge/github-issues-blue.svg?style=flat-square)](https://github.com/u-fischer/luaotfload/issues)